Out of all the Ivy League schools, Cornell University’s acceptance rate is the highest, thus earning the reputation that it is “easy” to get into.

 The most elusive and oftentimes overlooked part of the application is the student’s fit with Cornell.

-Admissions officers look for not just any student but a student with “Cornell potential.”
+Cornell admissions officers look for not just any student but a student with “Cornell potential.”

 What does that exactly entail?